Anonymous FTP Access Set Up and Requirements

 - In the Files section, click the Anonymous FTP icon.

-- Under Anonymous FTP Controls, select the check boxes for actions you wish to allow through anonymous FTP.
+- Under Anonymous FTP, select both checkboxes for actions you wish to allow through anonymous FTP.
+Please see the example below.

 - Click Save Settings.